The strongest protein binder is surprisingly labile.

 摘要

-Bacterial adhesins are cell-surface proteins that anchor to the cell wall of the host, thus initiating infection.
-The initial step in infection is precisely the binding to fibrinogen (Fg) from human tissue, after which bacteria can colonize the heart valves by the formation of biofilms.
+Bacterial adhesins are cell-surface proteins that anchor to the cell wall of the host.
+The first stage of infection involves the specific attachment to fibrinogen (Fg), a protein found in human blood.
+This attachment allows bacteria to colonize tissues causing diseases such as endocarditis.
 The study of this family of proteins is hence essential to develop new strategies to fight bacterial infections.
-In the case of Staphylococcus aureus, there exists a type of adhesins known as Microbial Surface Components Recognizing Adhesive Matrix Molecules (MSCRAMMs).
-Here, we focus on one of them, the Clumping Factor A (ClfA), which has been found to bind Fg through the dock-lock-latch (DLL) mechanism.
-Interestingly, it has recently been discovered that MSCRAMMs proteins employ a catch-bond to withstand forces exceeding 2 nN, making this type of interaction as mechanically strong as a covalent bond.
-However, whether this strength is an evolved feature characteristic of the bacterial protein or is typical only of the interaction with its partner is not known.
-Here we combine single-molecule force spectroscopy (smFS), biophysical binding assays and molecular simulations to study the intrinsic mechanical strength of ClfA.
-We find that despite the extremely high forces required to break its interactions with Fg, ClfA is not by itself particularly strong, in the absence of its human target.
-Integrating the results from both theory and experiments we dissect contributions to the mechanical stability of this protein. ### Competing Interest Statement The authors have declared no competing interest.
+In the case of the Gram-positive bacterium Staphylococcus aureus, there exists a class of adhesins known as microbial surface components recognizing adhesive matrix molecules (MSCRAMMs).
+Here, we focus on one of them, the clumping factor A (ClfA), which has been found to bind Fg through the dock-lock-latch mechanism.
+Interestingly, it has recently been discovered that MSCRAMM proteins employ a catch-bond to withstand forces exceeding 2 nN, making this type of interaction as mechanically strong as a covalent bond.
+However, it is not known whether this strength is an evolved feature characteristic of the bacterial protein or is typical only of the interaction with its partner.
+Here, we combine single-molecule force spectroscopy, biophysical binding assays, and molecular simulations to study the intrinsic mechanical strength of ClfA.
+We find that despite the extremely high forces required to break its interactions with Fg, ClfA is not by itself particularly strong.
+Integrating the results from both theory and experiments we dissect contributions to the mechanical stability of this protein.

 更多